VET DOMAIN

 CUA30915 Certificate III in Music Industry (Sound Production)

 This certificate is a two-year program which requires you to complete units 1-4 in Sound Engineering.
-It is studied as a VCE/VET course within the VCE or VCAL certificate.
+It is studied as a VCE/VET course within the VCE or VCE VM certificate.
 If selected as part of your VCE studies, it can be one of your primary five subjects.

 Unit 1 & 2